Complex Regional Pain Syndrome

 General Prevention

-- Early mobilization after fracture, stroke, and MI has proven benefit in reducing incidence of CRPS.
+- Early mobilization and avoiding prolonged immobilization has proven to benefit in reducing incidence of CRPS.

 - There is evidence that limiting use of tourniquets, liberal regional anesthetic use, and ensuring adequate perioperative analgesia can reduce the incidence of CRPS-I.